www.d-basics.com

 Data collected by d‑basics software

-The d-basics data extraction software copies information from your accounting package, turns it into data files and sends these to external recipients such as factoring companies, banks, etc.
+The d‑basics data extraction software retrieves information from your accounting package, converts it into data files, and sends these files to external recipients such as factoring companies or banks.

-The nature of the information collected and sent by the d-basics software is very diverse and it depends on the specific purpose for which the software is being used.
+The nature of this information depends on the purpose for which the software is used.

 Test data